 If you purchase shares of the Fund through an insurance company or other financial intermediary (such as a bank), the Fund and its related companies may pay the intermediary for the sale of Fund shares and related services.
-These payments may create a conflict of interest by influencing the insurance company or other intermediary and your salesperson to recommend one variable annuity contract over another or be a factor in an insurance company's decision to include the Fund as an underlying investment option in its variable insurance products.
+These payments may create a conflict of interest by influencing the insurance company or other intermediary and your salesperson to recommend one Variable Contract over another or be a factor in an insurance company's decision to include the Fund as an underlying investment option in its Variable Contract.
 Ask your sales person or visit your insurance company's or other financial intermediary's website for more information.
-See the About Your Investment-Distribution andlor Shareholder Services Expenses section for more information.
+See the About Your Investment-Distribution and/or Shareholder Services Expenses section for more information.